ai4os/ai4-docs/source/user/howto/pipelines/flowfuse.rst

         <iframe src="https://www.youtube.com/embed/9a019SA5GW4" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
     </div>

-In this document, we will learn about Composing AI Inference workflows based on OSCAR services with Node-RED & FlowFuse, specifically:
+In this document, we will learn about Composing AI Inference pipelines based on OSCAR services with Node-RED & FlowFuse, specifically:

 * how to register on the FlowFuse platform for AI4EOSC,